Silverdale, Washington: Public schools

 Central Kitsap School District serves about 11,243 students from kindergarten through grade 12 (2022–2023).
 The district has two high schools serving grades 9 to 12, one secondary school serving grades 7 to 12, three middle schools serving grades six to eight, three satellite programs, 12 elementary schools, and a home-school support program.
 In addition, the district offers both junior high- and high school-level alternative programs.
 The overall graduation rate as of 2021-2022 is 87%, above the statewide rate of 82%.

-On September 8, 2017, construction began on the new Central Kitsap Campus which will house Central Kitsap High School and Central Kitsap Middle School.
-The current buildings were built in 1942 and 1959 respectively.
+On September 8, 2017, construction began on the new Central Kitsap Campus which now houses Central Kitsap High School and Central Kitsap Middle School.
+The past buildings were built in 1942 and 1959 respectively.
 It is expected that middle school students will be able to move into the new building in Spring 2019 while high school students will move in Fall 2019.
 Construction for the new campus was contracted through Skanksa for $77.9 million.
 Central Kitsap School District sold the naming rights to the new campus' stadium to Kitsap Credit Union for $500,000.
 The stadium will be named "Kitsap Credit Union Athletic Complex."